Start digging around today!

 The best way to do this is to provide the conditions they like and a little food on which they can live.
 So, be prepared to tolerate a low level of pests for your beneficial creatures to prey on.

-Three easy steps you can take to encourage them:
+Here are three easy steps you can take to find out how to encourage helpful insects:

 Provide food and water